The app graveyard on your phone

 Beeminder

-Commitment device is a tool or arrangement that locks a person into future behavior by creating real consequences for non-compliance, leveraging loss aversion to override present-moment impulses.
+Commitment device is a tool or arrangement that locks a person into future behavior by creating real consequences for non-compliance, using loss aversion to override present-moment impulses.

 Beeminder is a commitment device that uses financial loss aversion instead of rewards to enforce follow-through.
 You set a goal, track your progress, and if you fall off track, Beeminder charges your credit card.
 The amount increases each time you derail.
-This leverages a well-documented principle from behavioral economics: people are roughly twice as motivated to avoid losses as they are to pursue equivalent gains [8].
+This draws on a well-documented finding from Kahneman and Tversky’s prospect theory — applied throughout behavioral economics — that people are roughly twice as motivated to avoid losses as they are to pursue equivalent gains [8].
 If the two-minute rule is too gentle for you, Beeminder is the opposite end of the spectrum.

 Free until you derail, then real money is at stake.
 Best for: people who are motivated more by avoiding loss than by chasing rewards.